ludiemert/react-tailwindcss/README.md

 * Tailwind CSS: Adopted to speed up front-end development, allowing efficient and responsive design customization directly in the markup, without the need to leave the HTML context.

-*  TypeScript: Used to add an extra layer of security to development through static typing, improving code quality and reducing the likelihood of errors.

 ## Featured Resources